Ball (NYSE:BLL) PT Raised to $91.00

-Ball (NYSE:BLL) had its price objective upped by research analysts at Goldman Sachs Group from $80.00 to $91.00 in a note issued to investors on Thursday, The Fly reports.
-Goldman Sachs Group’s price objective points to a potential upside of 2.11% from the stock’s current price.
+Ball (NYSE:BLL) had its price objective increased by Deutsche Bank from $78.00 to $91.00 in a report released on Tuesday morning, The Fly reports.
+They currently have a buy rating on the industrial products company’s stock.

-BLL has been the subject of a number of other research reports.
-Barclays upped their target price on Ball from $80.00 to $88.00 in a report on Wednesday.
-Northland Securities restated a “buy” rating and set a $83.00 target price on shares of Ball in a report on Wednesday.
-Robert W. Baird upped their target price on Ball from $85.00 to $100.00 and gave the company an “outperform” rating in a report on Wednesday.
-BMO Capital Markets raised Ball from a “market perform” rating to an “outperform” rating and upped their price target for the stock from $70.00 to $107.00 in a research note on Thursday.
-Finally, JPMorgan Chase & Co. upped their price target on Ball from $87.00 to $91.00 and gave the stock an “overweight” rating in a research note on Friday, September 18th.
-Six analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average target price of $89.08.
+Several other research firms have also weighed in on BLL.
+Zacks Investment Research raised shares of Ball from a hold rating to a buy rating and set a $84.00 target price for the company in a report on Monday, August 31st.
+Wells Fargo & Company boosted their price target on shares of Ball from $76.00 to $80.00 and gave the stock an equal weight rating in a report on Wednesday, September 16th.
+JPMorgan Chase & Co. boosted their price target on shares of Ball from $87.00 to $91.00 and gave the stock an overweight rating in a report on Friday, September 18th.
+Finally, Citigroup cut their price target on shares of Ball from $87.00 to $86.00 and set a buy rating for the company in a report on Monday, August 10th.
+Six analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+Ball presently has a consensus rating of Buy and an average target price of $89.08.

+The business also recently declared a quarterly dividend, which was paid on Tuesday, September 15th.
+Shareholders of record on Tuesday, September 1st were paid a $0.15 dividend.
+The ex-dividend date of this dividend was Monday, August 31st.
+This represents a $0.60 annualized dividend and a yield of 0.66%.
+Ball’s dividend payout ratio is currently 23.72%.

-In other news, VP Nate C. Carey sold 3,046 shares of the stock in a transaction on Tuesday, August 18th.
+In other news, VP Nate C. Carey sold 3,046 shares of the stock in a transaction that occurred on Tuesday, August 18th.
 The stock was sold at an average price of $76.05, for a total value of $231,648.30.
-Following the sale, the vice president now directly owns 13,611 shares of the company’s stock, valued at $1,035,116.55.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, VP Robert D. Strain sold 7,887 shares of the stock in a transaction on Tuesday, August 25th.
+Following the completion of the sale, the vice president now directly owns 13,611 shares of the company’s stock, valued at $1,035,116.55.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, VP Robert D. Strain sold 7,887 shares of the stock in a transaction that occurred on Tuesday, August 25th.
 The shares were sold at an average price of $77.41, for a total value of $610,532.67.
-Following the sale, the vice president now directly owns 69,978 shares in the company, valued at $5,416,996.98.
+Following the completion of the sale, the vice president now directly owns 69,978 shares of the company’s stock, valued at $5,416,996.98.
 The disclosure for this sale can be found here.
 Corporate insiders own 1.70% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Smithfield Trust Co. purchased a new stake in shares of Ball during the second quarter valued at $29,000.
-Orion Portfolio Solutions LLC lifted its holdings in Ball by 156.4% in the second quarter.
-Orion Portfolio Solutions LLC now owns 582 shares of the industrial products company’s stock valued at $40,000 after acquiring an additional 355 shares during the period.
-Balentine LLC bought a new position in Ball in the first quarter valued at about $46,000.
-Hanson & Doremus Investment Management lifted its holdings in Ball by 26.9% in the second quarter.
-Hanson & Doremus Investment Management now owns 712 shares of the industrial products company’s stock valued at $49,000 after acquiring an additional 151 shares during the period.
-Finally, Tarbox Family Office Inc. lifted its holdings in Ball by 227.0% in the second quarter.
-Tarbox Family Office Inc. now owns 739 shares of the industrial products company’s stock valued at $51,000 after acquiring an additional 513 shares during the period.
-82.45% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+First Merchants Corp lifted its holdings in Ball by 8,261.6% in the second quarter.
+First Merchants Corp now owns 4,032,288 shares of the industrial products company’s stock valued at $280,204,000 after acquiring an additional 3,984,064 shares during the period.
+Clearbridge Investments LLC lifted its holdings in Ball by 171.2% in the first quarter.
+Clearbridge Investments LLC now owns 1,603,170 shares of the industrial products company’s stock valued at $103,661,000 after acquiring an additional 1,011,956 shares during the period.
+Victory Capital Management Inc. increased its position in shares of Ball by 250.4% in the second quarter.
+Victory Capital Management Inc. now owns 1,407,803 shares of the industrial products company’s stock valued at $97,828,000 after buying an additional 1,006,001 shares in the last quarter.
+Winslow Capital Management LLC increased its position in shares of Ball by 15.6% in the second quarter.
+Winslow Capital Management LLC now owns 3,530,256 shares of the industrial products company’s stock valued at $245,318,000 after buying an additional 475,256 shares in the last quarter.
+Finally, Assenagon Asset Management S.A. increased its position in shares of Ball by 335.1% in the third quarter.
+Assenagon Asset Management S.A. now owns 602,511 shares of the industrial products company’s stock valued at $50,081,000 after buying an additional 464,038 shares in the last quarter.
+82.45% of the stock is owned by hedge funds and other institutional investors.

 Ball Corp. provides metal packaging for beverages, foods and household products, and of aerospace and other technologies and services to commercial and governmental customers.
 It operates through the following business segments: Beverage Packaging, North and Central America; Beverage Packaging, South America; Beverage Packaging, Europe; Food and Aerosol Packaging; and Aerospace.